snekit-com/snekit-com/src/tech-fluency.md

     if (score < 30) {
       return {
         level: "Beginner",
-        feedback: "Your organization is at an early stage of tech fluency.
+        feedback: "Your organisation is at an early stage of tech fluency.
 There's significant room for improvement in helping your team understand and leverage technology effectively."
       };
     } else if (score < 60) {
       return {
         level: "Developing",
-        feedback: "Your organization has basic tech fluency, but many team members would benefit from more structured learning opportunities to become more confident with technology."
+        feedback: "Your organisation has basic tech fluency, but many team members would benefit from more structured learning opportunities to become more confident with technology."
       };
     } else if (score < 80) {
       return {
         level: "Proficient",
-        feedback: "Your organization has good tech fluency overall, though there are still specific areas where targeted improvements would create significant benefits."
+        feedback: "Your organisation has good tech fluency overall, though there are still specific areas where targeted improvements would create significant benefits."
       };
     } else {
       return {
         level: "Advanced",
-        feedback: "Your organization demonstrates strong tech fluency.
+        feedback: "Your organisation demonstrates strong tech fluency.
 Your team is comfortable with technology and effectively incorporates it into your work, though there may still be areas for optimization."
       };
     }
   }